-If you choose to build your sauna with vertical panels, you take the width of the wall in mm and parts with the selected panel's building dimensions.
+If you choose to build your sauna with vertical panels, you take the width of the wall in mm and divide by the selected panel's building dimensions.
 This will give you the number of panels required to cover the wall.
 Do not forget to consider the length of the panel as the ceiling height cannot exceed this measurement.
-With horizontal panels, the interior height of the sauna is divided with the building dimensions of the panel.
+With horizontal panels, the interior height of the sauna is divided by the building dimensions of the panel.
 To figure out how much paneling is required for the ceiling, there are two options.
 Option 1: Mount the panels continuously.
 Option 2: Fit the panels equally far from the walls and get a visible joint in the center covered with molding.

 Ex: The wall has a width of 2000 mm and a height of 2200 mm.
-A panel $12 \times 95 \times 2400$ with building dimensions 85 mm has been selected.
+A panel 12 x 95 x 2400 with building dimensions 85 mm has been selected.